recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### Methods

 - `key()`: Returns a stable identifier string for the current history location.
-On the server side, return `undefined`.
+On the server side, returns `undefined`.
 - `sync(arg)`: Called to synchronize with the history location.
 Call back the `listener` function when the history location is changed.
 - `updateURL(url)`: Update the browser's URL.
 It is used to persist state by URL.